joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 bulletproof, however, with no backdoors to defeat it.
 Because we needed to address those performance challenges by depending on `throws` annotations in our optimizing compiler, type safety hinged on this property.

-We tried many many many different syntaxes.
+We tried many many different syntaxes.
 Before we committed to changing the language, we did everything with C# attributes and static analysis.
 The user experience wasn't very good and it's hard to do a real type system that way.
 Furthermore, it felt too bolted on.
 We experimented with approaches from the Redhawk project -- what eventually became .NET Native and [CoreRT](https://github.com/dotnet/corert) -- however, that approach also didn't leverage the language